 David Spiller's place as an acclaimed artist was not achieved by happenstance.
 David was trained in fine art and an early student of Frank Auerbach.
 He studied at the Sidcup School of Art (1957), Beckenham School of Art (1958-1962), and the Slade School of Art (1962-1965).
-During his distinguished career, Spiller has had solo exhibits in over 10 countries (Austria, Belgium, Denmark, England, France, Germany, Holland, Italy, Spain and the United States).
-His works has been seen in important public exhibitions, including the Rattingen Museum and Mannheim Kunstverein (Germany), Museum Van Bommel van Dam and Museum Utrecht (Holland), Museum Espace Belleville and Artcurial (Paris), and the Royal West of England Academy (UK), and the Cornell Museum (Florida, US).
-His work is also in important public and corporate collections which include Hanwon Museum (Seul), Foundation Carmignac Gestion (Paris), Harley Gallery Welbeck, Collection UCL, Morgan Stanley (Frankfort), and Belgacom Brussels.
-Important private collections also contain works by the artist.
-Some are available on request.
+During his distinguished career, Spiller had solo exhibits in over 10 countries (Austria, Belgium, Denmark, England, France, Germany, Holland, Italy, Spain and the United States).
+His work was exhibited at notable institutions such as the Rattingen Museum and Mannheim Kunstverein (Germany), Museum Van Bommel van Dam and Museum Utrecht (Holland), Museum Espace Belleville and Artcurial (Paris), the Royal West of England Academy (UK), and the Cornell Museum (Florida, US).
+His work is also in important public and corporate collections which include Hanwon Museum (Seoul), Foundation Carmignac Gestion (Paris), Harley Gallery Welbeck, Collection UCL, Morgan Stanley (Frankfort), and Belgacom Brussels.
+Important private collections also contain works by the artist; some are available on request.

 When asked about his art, Spiller has said “I really want to make paintings that put some magic on the wall.
 Some of them are straightforward things.
 Some are wild things.
 But underneath, it says ‘I love you.’”

 * Long-Sharp Gallery is honored to represent the works of David Spiller in the United States.
 David Spiller is represented in Belgium by Guy Pieters.
 He is represented in the United Kingdom by Portland Gallery and Tag Fine Art.